-PLEASE JOIN US

-Sunday School at 9:00am Worship at 10:00am
+PLEASE JOIN US Sundays Sunday School at 9:00am

-Wednesdays

-METHODIST CHURCH Family meal at 6:00pm
+Worship at 10:00am Wednesdays Family meal at 6:00pm

+METHODIST CHURCH OF HOWE

+Programs for all ages at 6:30pm

 For more information, visit fumchowe.org

-Programs for all ages at 6:30pm

-FIRST UNITED

-OF HOWE

-connecting you and your world Proudly Serving Grayson and Collin Counties for 77 Years.
-03-482-7100 1096 N. Waco St., Van Alstyne, TX Lady Bulldogs finish seventh at state golf tournament
+connecting you and your world Proudly Serving Grayson and Collin Counties for 77 Years 03-482-7100 1096 N. Waco St., Van Alstyne, TX Lady Bulldogs finish seventh at state golf tournament

-L-R: Cat Little, Peyton Groves, Ashlyn Ellis, Meredith Ross, Anna Counts, and Charlsee Carter The Howe Lady Bulldog golf team champion with a score of 722. finished just two strokes out of sixth place to finish seventh at the state tournament at Grey Rock Golf with a 186 score.
+L-R: Cat Little, Peyton Groves, Ashlyn Ellis, Meredith Ross, Anna Counts, and Charlsee Carter Photos just after tornado The Howe Lady Bulldog golf team champion with a score of 722. finished just two strokes out of sixth place to finish seventh at the state tournament at Grey Rock Golf with a 186 score.
 Charlsee Carter Club on Thursday in Austin, Texas.
 The team's combines score was 814.
 Sonora was the eventual state Senior Ashlyn Ellis tied for 19th shot a 190 and finished 23rd.
 Peyton Groves shot a 207, Anna Counts had a 231 and Cat Little shot a 242.